Teradata/developer-resources/docs/resources/index.md

 # Other resources

-Find resources here for these installation-related topics:
+Find resources here for installation-related topics:

 - Preparing to install AI Unlimited: